mahtokamal/OS_foundational_concepts/Windows_OS.md

 - After that, dir, shows that the file was created, but the ADS is not visible.
 - The next command shows that there is data in the Testfile.txt:ADS data stream.
 - The last command shows the ADS of the Testfile.txt file because the r switch was used with the dir command.

+# 1.2.5 Windows Boot Process

+# 1.2.6 Windows Startup
+There are two important registry items that are used to automatically start applications and services:

+- **HKEY_LOCAL_MACHINE** - Several aspects of Windows configuration are stored in this key, including information about services that start with each boot.
+- **HKEY_CURRENT_USER** - Several aspects related to the logged in user are stored in this key, including information about services that start only when the user logs on to the computer.

+Different entries in these registry locations define which services and applications will start, as indicated by their entry type.
+These types include Run, RunOnce, RunServices, RunServicesOnce, and Userinit.
+These entries can be manually entered into the registry, but it is much safer to use the **Msconfig.exe tool**.
+This tool is used to view and change all of the start-up options for the computer.
+Use the search box to find and open the Msconfig tool.

+The Msconfig tool opens the System Configuration window.
+There are five tabs which contain the configuration options.

+1. General
+Three different startup types can be chosen here.
+Normal loads all drivers and services.
+Diagnostic loads only basic drivers and services.
+Selective allows the user to choose what to load on startup.

+2. Boot
+Any installed operating system can be chosen here to start.
+There are also options for Safe boot, which is used to troubleshoot startup.

+3. Services
+All the installed services are listed here so that they can be chosen to start at startup.

+4. Startup
+All the applications and services that are configured to automatically begin at startup can be enabled or disabled by opening the task manager from this tab.

+5. Tools
+   Many common operating system tools can be launched directly from this tab.

+# 1.2.7 Windows Shutdown
+# 1.2.8 Processes, Threads, and Services
+# 1.2.9 Memory Allocation and Handles
+# 1.2.10 The Windows Registry

 # 1.3.
 Windows Configurations and Monitoring